riccabolla/Staphylococcus_aureus_tropism/README.md

 ## From .sra to .fastq
 Move all downloaded folders containing the .sra files to the folder named "sra".
-For fastqdump, go to the "sra" folder and lunch the fastqdump.sh script in the [script](./script) folder.
+Go to the "sra" folder and lunch the fastqdump.sh script in the [script](./script) folder.

 ## Quality control
 In your main directory create two folders named "sra" and "sra_filtered".